top of page

 The best Injinji Liner Crew Socks and my Hereafter SweatFlow Leggings.

 Getting outdoors doesn't require the craziest, most expensive gear and I hope this list gave you some inspiration for where to get started.
 The most important thing is to find pieces you love -- then head outside!
+If you're looking for more hiking and outdoor adventure inspiration, I send a weekly email to provide just that. 💌

 I hope to see you out there.
 Let me know if there's anything else you'd like to know about hiking clothes.
 I'd be happy to help :)